dhad4g/Lexington/docs/CSR.md

 section.
 These bits are read/write and the bit must be cleared by software in the trap handler.
 Some interrupt sources may also require that the source of the interrupt is resolved.

+All interrupts, standard and non-standard, are registered and are thus delayed by 1 cycle.

 See the [Trap Unit](./Trap.md) for detailed trap behavior.